 Navigating Unexpected Data Challenges in Projects: A Perspective

 Incomplete inputs, conflicting systems, late submissions — data rarely behaves as planned.
-Discover practical strategies PMs use to protect credibility and maintain control.
+Discover strategies PMs use to protect delivery.

 If you’ve managed projects long enough, you already know this: